AparinAA/memos/README.md

 - components: isolated reusable components with CSS modules.
 - pages: route-level containers that compose components and handle navigation.
-- services: data access, validation, and storage abstractions (LocalStorage/IndexedDB).
+- services: data access, validation, and storage abstractions (used LocalStorage, but we can use api of any storage ).
 - store: global application state.
 - shared: common hooks and utilities shared across the project.
 - assets: static files (SVGs, images).